 CLEAResult, “Commercial Door Air Infiltration Memo”.
 March 18, 2015.
 Average reduction in Arkansas based on test results from the CLEAResult Brush Weather Stripping Testing Method and Results (59% infiltration reduction).

+This factor is applied to account for the difference between the laboratory test from the “Commercial Door Air Infiltration Memo” and the real-world ability to seal the openings around a door.
+In the absence of research regarding the actual difference, this factor was set to 0.85.

 2013 ASHRAE Handbook of Fundamentals; Equation 33, p.
 16.11.